alexa/alexa-auto-sdk/samples/android/README.md

 10. From lldb "image lookup" output, locate the fully qualified unmangled name of the function ("Function: name = ").
 Set the breakpoint on the function with lldb "breakpoint set".
 Example: `breakpoint set --name aace::engine::core::EngineImpl::start`
 11. When breakpoint is hit, use Android Studio debugger window to find call stacks, watch variables etc. Also further breakpoint in same file can be set using Android Studio editor method described in "Java Debugging".
 Of course all the power of lldb is also available for your assistance.

-> Note: If the LLDB window isn't visible in debug tab, change the debug configuration to dual mode debugging.
+> **Note**: If the LLDB window isn't visible in debug tab, change the debug configuration to dual mode debugging.

 ## Android Sample App Release Notes<a id="androidsampleapprelnote"></a>

 ### Resolved Issues

-There are no resolved issues in this release.
+* Growth in Memory consumption of Sample app was contained by  limiting the number of log entries displayed in the Sample app console to the last 500.

 ### Known Issues